-Conversation In French For Beginners (with audio)
+Conversation In French For Beginners: Essential Phrases (with audio)

 As a beginner French learner, you may already know a decent amount of vocabulary and some important grammar rules.
 When you start speaking to someone in French, however, you may often get stuck because you lack many of the phrases and expressions French speakers commonly use in normal everyday conversation.